microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-00.md

 _Sample challenge zero text for the IoT Hack Of The Century:_
 -->

-Now that you have the common pre-requisites installed, there are prerequisites specific to this hack.
+Now that you've reviewed the common pre-requisites for this hack, let's jump in get started!

-Your coach will provide you with a Resources.zip file that contains resources you will need to complete the hack.
+Your coach will also provide you with a Resources.zip file that contains resources you will need to complete the hack.
 If you plan to work locally, you should unpack it on your workstation.
 If you plan to use the Azure Cloud Shell, you should upload it to the Cloud Shell and unpack it there.

-Please install these additional tools:
+Please install these additional tools needed for this hack:

 1) Sign-up for free trail of [Azure Native Dynatrace Service via Marketplace](https://azuremarketplace.microsoft.com/en-US/marketplace/apps/dynatrace.dynatrace_portal_integration?tab=Overview) with full feature set of our all-in-one performance monitoring platform to monitor Azure.
    - Create the Free Trial using the `Dynatrace for Azure Trial` plan
         <img src="images/dynatrace-plans-free-trial.png" alt="dt-freeplan" width="500"/>
-   -  Refer to the guide [to create new Dynatrace Azure resource](https://learn.microsoft.com/en-us/azure/partner-solutions/dynatrace/dynatrace-create#create-a-dynatrace-resource-in-azure) once you choose the free trial public plan.
+   -  Refer to the guide on [to create new Dynatrace Azure resource](https://learn.microsoft.com/en-us/azure/partner-solutions/dynatrace/dynatrace-create#create-a-dynatrace-resource-in-azure) once you choose the free trial public plan.

 1) Familiarize yourself with [Azure CLI](https://learn.microsoft.com/en-us/azure/cloud-shell/overview).
-We'll be using the BASH shell to deploy our Azure resources
+We'll be using the BASH shell to deploy many of the Azure resources needed for this hack.

 ### Dynatrace Prep

- For this challenge, you will deploy the DTOrders application and its underlying Azure VM resources to Azure using a set of pre-developed scripts.
-Once the application and its infrastructure are deployed, you will complete the hack's jumping in and fully analyze the application within Dynatrace.
+ For this challenge, you will deploy an application called ``DTOrders`` and its underlying Azure VM resources to Azure using a set of pre-developed scripts.
+Once the application and its infrastructure are deployed, you will complete the hack by jumping in to fully analyze the application within Dynatrace.

-- If not already done so, go to the [Azure Native Dynatrace Service via Marketplace](https://azuremarketplace.microsoft.com/en-US/marketplace/apps/dynatrace.dynatrace_portal_integration?tab=Overview) and request a free trial tenant
+- Access your [Azure Native Dynatrace Service](https://docs.dynatrace.com/docs/setup-and-configuration/setup-on-cloud-platforms/microsoft-azure-services/azure-platform/azure-native-integration#access-your-dynatrace-environment) resource in Azure Portal.
+Access the Dynatrace environment from the Azure Portal
-- Login to the Dynatrace tenant and create a Dynatrace API Access token with the following scopes, after reviewing [docs](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication#create-token) on how to create it
+- Review [docs](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication#create-token) on how to create API Access token inside of Dynatrace.
-    - Write API Token
+- Login to the Dynatrace tenant and create a Dynatrace API Access token with the scope ```Write API Token``

-- In a separate notepad, please write down the following things needed in a future step below
+- In a separate notepad, please copy/paste the following things needed in a future step below
-  1) Keep the API token safe somewhere to be used in future step below, it will be following format: **dt0c01.ABC12345DEFGHI**
+  1) Jot down the API token, it will be following format: **dt0c01.ABC12345DEFGHI**
   2) Dynatrace tenant url, it should be in format link this: ``https://ABC.apps.dynatrace.com``
 -
 ### Azure Portal Prep